 Mothers of boys have one of the greatest jobs in the world.

-Penis talk, fart jokes, a house that smell like a locker room, sullen moods that stretch for days.
+Penis talk, fart jokes, a house that smells like a locker room, sullen moods that stretch for days.
 And dirt.
 So much dirt.
 Sounds appealing, right?

 Most moms are nailing it.
 But even the best mothers of boys can use a helping hand.
 Here are three truths, backed by science, that all mothers of boys need to know: